CED Fact Sheet

-To support employment and commercial development projects designed to provide economic self-sufficiency for low-income residents and their communities.
+To support employment and commercial development projects designed to provide economic self-sufficiency for individuals with low incomes and their communities.

 Section 680 of the Community Services Block Grant Act (P.L.
 105-285), as amended.

-Private, non-profit organizations that are Community Development Corporations (CDCs) including faith-based organizations, and Tribal and Alaskan Native organizations.
+Private, non-profit organizations that are Community Development Corporations (CDCs), including faith-based organizations, and tribal and Alaskan Native organizations.
 CDCs must be governed by a tripartite board of directors that consists of residents of the community served, and local business and civic leaders.
-CDCs must have as their principle purpose planning, developing or managing low-income housing or community development projects.
+CDCs must have as their principal purpose planning, developing, or managing low-income housing or community development projects.

 Grants are awarded for the following project costs: